Skip to main content

 Resignation and Termination

-Anytime you lose an employee, whether through willful resignation or the need for termination, it is important to follow your designated process to protect your property and records while avoiding unwanted liability or litigation.
+Anytime you lose a team member, whether through willful resignation or the need for termination, it is important to follow your designated process to protect your property and records while avoiding unwanted liability or litigation.

 Get it In Writing

-These documents can be helpful if an employee later disputes that his or her termination was voluntary or, if terminated, the reasons that led to that decision.
+These documents can be helpful if a worker later disputes that their termination was voluntary or, if terminated, the reasons that led to that decision.

 Secure Your Property

-Have your employee return equipment like laptops and computer peripherals as well as documents and corporate credit cards to ensure there are no loose ends.
+Have the worker return equipment like laptops and computer peripherals as well as documents and corporate credit cards to ensure there are no loose ends.

 Do it Right

-Employee lawsuits and loss of workplace morale are both costly outcomes, so seek legal advice early to determine that termination is the appropriate action.
+Employee and Independent Contractor lawsuits and loss of workplace morale are both costly outcomes, so seek Biz Compliant advice early to determine whether termination is the appropriate action.

-Seeing an employee go is always hard, but there’s no reason to go through with it unprepared.
+Seeing a team member go is always hard, but there’s no reason to go through with it unprepared.
 With Avanta, we can help you implement appropriate policies to protect your workplace environment and avoid costly mistakes.

 Schedule a Call